rnd-team-dev/plotoptix/README.md

 #### CUDA Toolkit

 CUDA libraries are not included in the package.
 They are rather huge, PlotOptiX is not coupled to a particular CUDA release, and the installation is quite straight-forward.
-Simply visit [CUDA download page](https://developer.nvidia.com/cuda-downloads), select your operating system and CUDA version (latest should be fine, PlotOptiX was tested with 9.1, 10.0, 10.1).
+Simply visit [CUDA download page](https://developer.nvidia.com/cuda-downloads), select your operating system and CUDA version (the latest should be fine, PlotOptiX was tested with 9.1, 10.0, 10.1).
 Download and run the installer.

 Make sure the CUDA_PATH environment variable is configured: